-Small Animal Preventative Health Care
+Small Animal Preventive Health Care

 Excellent dental care is key to maximizing your pet’s quality of life.
 Studies have shown that years can be added to your pet’s life with proper dental care.

-Oral disease is the most frequently diagnosed health problem affecting adult dogs and cats.
+Oral disease is the most frequently diagnosed health problem affecting adult dogs.
 Nearly 80% of all dogs over the age of three have periodontal (gum) disease.
 As plaque and tartar form on teeth and under gums, bacteria collect and multiply which creates a state of poor dental hygiene, and causes foul mouth odor.
 Eventually gum disease will develop.
 More serious health problems, such as heart and kidney disease, may follow.

 Dental cleaning, or prophylaxis, is essential for maintaining your pet’s healthy teeth and gums.
-Proper dental care has its rewards: your dog or cat will feel better and can live a longer and healthier life.
+Proper dental care has its rewards: your dog will feel better and can live a longer and healthier life.

 Soft Tissue and Orthopedic Surgical Services

-When your dog or cat needs a surgical procedure, all of our doctors and staff understand that your pet is a beloved companion and part of your family.
+When your dog needs a surgical procedure, all of our doctors and staff understand that your pet is a beloved companion and part of your family.
 We take all necessary precautions during the pre-surgical care, blood work and other diagnostic tests to minimize risk and to ensure that your pet is prepared for anesthesia.
 Our staff maintains the highest standards of care possible, from initial check-in, throughout surgery, recovery and discharge.
 Our goal is to make every procedure as stress-free and as safe as possible for your pet and for you.

 Our doctors are trained to perform surgical procedures ranging from orthopedics, which include bone fractures and knee repairs, to abdominal surgeries needed for gastrointestinal problems, cancer, or caesarean sections.